Seattle area enjoys cool break, but scorching weather is still on the way

 The direction of the wind changed slightly overnight, bringing in stratus clouds from off the coast and creating a layer of cool marine air above the Puget Sound region, according to Mike McFarland, a meteorologist with the National Weather Service in Seattle.

-That means Friday and Saturday may a bit cooler than originally expected, with anticipated highs of 73 and 76, respectively.
+That means Friday and Saturday may be a bit cooler than originally expected, with anticipated highs of 73 and 76, respectively.

 But it’s still going to start warming up into the 80s on Sunday, and by Tuesday, Western Washington will see temperatures in the 90s, McFarland said.